The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 If you want to stay traditional you can’t go wrong with a classic London open-top bus tour.
 There’s plenty out there but we’d recommend the ‘hop on, hop off’ buses so you can spend as much time as you want in your favourite areas.

-If you fancy something a bit creepier check out The Ghost Bus Tour, where which you’ll hear stories from London’s murky past, including execution, murder and hauntings.
+If you fancy something a bit creepier check out The Ghost Bus Tour, where you’ll hear stories from London’s murky past, including execution, murder and hauntings.
 This isn’t just a tour but a sightseeing show with actors and onboard technical trickery.
 Or, if you fancy taking a trip on the Thames, try the Ghost Boat of London.
-This walking tour guides you around some the most haunted locations in London and ends with a cruise own one of the most famous rivers in the world.
+This walking tour guides you around some of the most haunted locations in London and ends with a cruise down one of the most famous rivers in the world.

+It would also be a crime to miss out on the historic Shakespeare’s Globe Theatre.
+The original construction was created back in 1599 by Shakespeare’s playing company.
 This stunning open-air amphitheatre runs much loved tours, holds performances of Shakespeare’s plays and other theatrical and literary-based lectures and events.
-The theatre releases 700 tickets at £5 for every performance, perfect for cultured students on a budget.
+The theatre releases tickets at just £5 for every performance, perfect for cultured students on a budget.

-Food
+Food and Drink

 London is one of the greatest cities in the world for food.
 No matter what your tastes or culinary requirements, you’ll find something to delight and savour in London.
 If there’s one location that foodies need to visit, it’s Borough Market.
 Whether it’s the finest, freshest ingredients or you’re on a mission to taste some of the best delicacies London has to offer, Borough Market will not disappoint.
 Not only is this a great place to eat it’s also a great place to learn.
 Check out their website for dates of their numerous demonstrations, workshops and tours of the market.